-Scott Jedrey is the Senior Manager of Stability Services at Alcami.
-Joining the company in 1989, he has over 29 years of experience in the pharmaceutical industry and over 22 years of experience in solid dose manufacturing, packaging, distribution, and quality management.
+Scott Jedrey is the Director of Quality Operations overseeing both oral solid dosage manufacturing and packaging at Alcami.
+Joining the company in 1989, he has over 30 years of experience in the pharmaceutical industry and over 24 years of experience in solid dose manufacturing, stability, packaging, distribution, and quality management.
 Scott has a Bachelor of Science degree in Business Management from the University of Mount Olive.

 Case Study: Challenges and Solutions to Formulating an Orphan Drug

 According to the Food and Drug Administration and the Orphan Drug Designation program, orphan...